-This is what my client replied: “DON’T ADD THE PRESERVATIVE, THEN. “
+This is what that prospective client replied: “DON’T ADD THE PRESERVATIVE, THEN. “

 According to some people, preservatives are not necessary and can be even harmful.

-It’s true that a high number of skin allergies and reactions are mainly caused by preservatives and fragrances, but…this is not a valid reason to avoid using preservatives.
+It’s true that a high number of skin allergies and reactions are caused by preservatives and fragrances, but…this is not a valid reason to avoid using them.

 I get that.

-As the wise Paracelsus figured out many years ago, the dose plays a crucial role; to exert their function as preservative, essential oils should be present as combination and at high doses (sometimes more that 3%).
+As the wise Paracelsus figured out many years ago, the dose plays a crucial role as well; to exert their function as preservatives, essential oils should be present as combination and at high doses (sometimes more that 3%).
 These high doses are extremely irritant for the skin; this is why essential oils cannot be used as preservatives.
-Furthermore, essential oils might be able to fight bacteria, but not fungi.

-Are there products that don’t require a preservative?
+Are there cosmetics that don’t require a preservative?

-Yes!
-As a general rule, products with no water don’t need a preservative; however, if you suppose they’ll come in contact with water during use, then a preservative is necessary.
+Products with no water don’t need a preservative; however, if you suppose they’ll come in contact with water during use, then a preservative will still be necessary.

 To summarize, vitamin E does help to preserve a product, but from a physical stability point of view only.
 It is not able to kill or prevent bacteria growth.